 MORUCHA BEEF

-The Castilian Morucha cattle were saved from extinction thanks to livestock breeder Eloy Vaquero and other local farmers in Salamanca.
+The Castilian Morucha cattle breed was saved from extinction thanks to cattle breeder Eloy Vaquero and other local farmers in Salamanca.

 Breed: Morucha